 Tourism: The Legacy of Conquest in Michoacán

 On the Western coast of Michoacán, the Sierra Madre del Sur mountain range hugs the Pacific Ocean.
-The crystalline mountains reach elevations 8,000 feet and contribute to Michoacán’s idyllic coastal atmosphere.
+The crystalline mountains reach elevations of 8,000 feet and contribute to Michoacán’s idyllic coastal atmosphere.

 Michoacán is a state in the west of the Mexican Republic and is home to the beautiful and heavily toured Lake Pátzcuaro.
 The largest of five islands in Lake Pátczuaro is called Janitzio, a name that translates to “where it rains.”
 Perched on top of a hill, the town of Janitzio is inhabited by the Indigenous P’urhepecha people.
 The Mexican government officially labeled it as a pueblo mágico, or "magic town," a distinction designed to drive tourism.

 Gabriela Spears-Rico was a graduate student when she first embarked on an ethnographic study of tourism in Janitzio, where she spent eight months living with the locals.
 Although Michoacán attracts both domestic and international tourists, Spears-Rico was specifically fascinated by mestizo tourism in a predominantly indigenous region like Janitzio.
 Mestizo people are of European, African, and indigenous descent, and it was Spears-Rico’s goal to understand how history and the legacy of European conquest inform interactions between mestizo and indigenous peoples.

 The Legacy of Conquest